-STUDY ARCHITECTURE IN THE WEST OF IRELAND
+ARCHITECTURE AND THE WEST OF IRELAND

-Our programme is the first programme of architecture in the ‘Creative West’ of Ireland.
-Situated on the Atlantic edge of Europe the spirit of this place has inspired creativity through the ages producing world renowned writers, artists, musicians, and designers.
-Our programme aims to build on this lineage recognizing the energy specific to this location on the edge of the Atlantic.
+Our programme is the first programme of Architecture in the Creative West of Ireland.
+Situated on the Atlantic edge of Europe, the spirit of this place has inspired creativity through the ages producing world renowned writers, artists, musicians, and designers.
+Our programme aims to build on this lineage recognising the energy specific to this location on the edge of the Atlantic.

 Our philosophical approach to architecture centres on:

-- Interpretation of Place
+Interpretation of Place

-- Regionally Transformative Architecture
+Regionally Transformative Architecture

-- Architectural Regeneration of Built Heritage
+Architectural Regeneration of Built Heritage

-- Human Experience and Perception of Space
+Human Experience and Perception of Space

 Our progressive approach to architectural education builds on an established tradition of delivering undergraduate architectural design programmes for the last 20 years.
 We aim to empower students with a core belief in the spirit of a region and a desire to make a positive difference, along with learning to think outside the box and gain skills that employers value highly.